Roger-luo/SichuanNoodles/README.md

 - sesame oil: half 🥄
 - zanthoxylum (Sichuan pepper oil) oil: 5 or 6 drop
 - chili oil: half 🥄

+## Contribute to this repo

+Please feel free to add your own recipe or suggestion through issue.
+Or report if this is too spicy for you.

+## License

+CC BY 4.0